This post may contain affiliate links. Read our disclosure policy.

 Cheesecake is delicate and finicky.
 Quick temperature changes cause cracks.
 You want gentle and slow heat and then slow cooling.

-You can the center of the cheesecake to look slightly wobbly or jiggly like Jell-O when the baking time has ended.
+Cheesecake is done baking BEFORE it looks done.
+The residual heat of the oven will continue to cook the cheesecake.
+You want the center of the cheesecake to look slightly wobbly or jiggly like Jell-O when the baking time has ended.
 It should look dry on the surface.

 How to Prepare a Cheesecake Water Bath

-Make sure you have a baking pan that’s deep enough and wide enough for the springform pan to fit inside.
-A roasting pan is usually ideal, but I’ve even used an extra large cake pan or a large skillet.
+- Make sure you have a baking pan that’s deep enough and wide enough for the springform pan to fit inside.
+A roasting pan is usually ideal, but I’ve even used an extra-large cake pan or a large skillet.
 Get creative if you need to!

-Two, make sure the springform pan is protected from the water.
+- Two, make sure the springform pan is protected from the water.
 You don’t want any water to seep through the cracks of the pan and make a mushy crust.

-Reader Holly shared a wonderful tip for keeping the water out, “I use a turkey roasting bag, then put a layer of foil around the bottom and sides of the pan to hold it in place.
+- Reader Holly shared a wonderful tip for keeping the water out, “I use a turkey roasting bag, then put a layer of foil around the bottom and sides of the pan to hold it in place.
 I don’t close the bag over the top.
 Keeps the water out and the crust dry.”

-How to Serve Cheesecake
+How to Serve Chocolate Peppermint Cheesecake

 This part requires the most patience!
 You must let it chill in the fridge for at least 4 hours before you even think of slicing and serving it!
 I usually like to let it chill overnight, just to make sure it’s completely set and I’m able to cut clean pretty slices.